hello in Spanish

 ¿Cómo andas?

-How are you?Common to all Spanish- speaking countries
+How are you?Common in all countries

-3. How to Greet Someone in Formal Situations
+3. How to greet someone in formal situations

 A formal situation is one in which we need to address someone higher in hierarchy, an older person, or a person that we’re meeting for the first time.
-The ways to say hello in Spanish in any of these cases include the use of the formal pronoun usted (formal you), instead of the informal or vos (Rioplatense Spanish).
+The ways to say hello in any of these cases include the use of the formal pronoun usted (formal you), instead of the informal or vos (Rioplatense Spanish).

 Also, we will avoid certain colloquial expressions in favor of others that are more appropriate.
 So, for example, we will prefer “Buenos días”, “Buenas tardes”, or “Buenas noches” to “Hola”.